 My wife and I (and the kids) have been known to go and eat only Counter Service meals and snacks the entire time.
 On the other hand, a nice Table Service meal is good, too.
 It just depends upon your tastes and what you think you’re going to want.
 Adding in children who have varying eating habits or who aren’t yet ready for sit-down niceties, and, well, you need to make a value judgment on your own.

 If you’re not flying in, make sure you stop somewhere right off property to buy a pallet of water and whatever other snacks you and your family likes.
 You can all wear backpacks into the parks if you want… so it’s easy to carry that kind of stuff with you.
-Remember, a bottle of water is at least $3.50 in the parks. 🙂 If you’re staying on property, take a bus to the nearest Park.
+Remember, a bottle of water is at least $3.50 in the parks. 🙂 If you’re staying on property, and don’t have a car, take a bus to the nearest Park.
 Change busses and go to the Boardwalk Resort.
 Walk out the front door of the resort, down the street and head over to the Hess gas station on the corner.
 It’s the only gas station officially on property and prices are typical convenience store prices plus a little bit for being Disney’d.
 But you can get snacks and water there and then hand-carry it back to your hotel doing the bus trips in reverse.

 No longer new, but constantly updated, is the Disney Dining Plan, now called Magic Your Way Plus Dining (MYWPD), as it’s an add-on to the MYW ticket/room packages.
 It’s basically a meal plan for a fixed price.
 Currently, Disney offers five versions of MYWPD: MYWPD-Quick-Service, MYWPD (the basic plan), MYWPD-Deluxe, MYWPD-Premium, and MYWPD-Platinum.
 With all of these differences, it’s a shame Disney doesn’t do a good job of charting it out.
 Leave it to AllEars to do it for you.
 But the basics are this: